* Lira slides some 10 percent against dollar this year

 * Snap elections to be held on June 24

-* Pressure on central bank to rein in inflation (Adds market comment, election details, S&P)
+* Pressure on central bank to rein in inflation (Adds analyst comment, details, graphics, background)

-ISTANBUL, May 3 (Reuters) - Turkish consumer price inflation jumped more than expected in April to nearly 11 percent year-on-year, data showed on Thursday, sending the lira to a record low on concern about the central bank’s failure to rein in prices.
+ISTANBUL, May 3 (Reuters) - Turkish consumer price inflation jumped more than expected in April to nearly 11 percent year-on-year, data showed on Thursday, sending the lira currency to a record low on concerns about the central bank’s failure to stem price rises.

 The consumer price index climbed 1.87 percent month-on-month, the Turkish Statistical Institute said, above a Reuters poll forecast of 1.6 percent, for a rise of 10.85 percent year-on-year.
-Core inflation, which excludes volatile food and energy prices, was 12.24 percent year-on-year.
+Core “C” CPI inflation was 12.24 percent year-on-year.

-The S&P move, and the government’s announcement of a $6 billion incentive package of debt restructuring and social reforms ahead of the election, “reignited market concerns about the overheated economy at a time when inflation is rising”, said Piotr Matys, a London-based Rabobank strategist.
+The S&P move and incentives package “reignited market concerns about the overheated economy at a time when inflation is rising”, said Piotr Matys, a London-based Rabobank strategist.
 “We had yet another higher-than-expected inflation report, so the lira is under renewed selling pressure.”

-The lira, one of the worst-performing emerging market currencies this year, weakened to a record low of 4.2487 against the dollar, from Wednesday’s close of 4.1785.
-It was at 4.1990 at 1257 GMT.
+The lira, one of the worst performing emerging market currencies this year, weakened to a record low of 4.2487 against the dollar, from Wednesday’s close of 4.1785.
+It was at 4.2005 at 0705 GMT.

-The main share index dipped 0.35 percent and the yield on the benchmark 10-year bond rose to 13.25 percent from 12.93 percent on Wednesday.
-The cost of insuring Turkish debt against default also rose.
+The main share index dipped 0.15 percent and the yield on the benchmark 10-year bond rose to 13.25 percent from 12.93 percent on Wednesday.

 Last week, the bank raised its top interest rate by a more-than-expected 75 basis points but analysts said it would need to do more to fight inflation and support the currency.
 Its next policy-setting meeting is on June 7.

-The bank on Monday lifted its end-2018 inflation forecast to 8.4 percent, when it announced its quarterly inflation report.
-Its inflation target is 5 percent.
+The bank lifted its end-2018 inflation forecast to 8.4 percent on Monday when it announced its quarterly inflation report.
+Its inflation target stands at 5 percent.